How To Avoid Common Winter Weather Claims

 Vehicles need special care in the winter.
 Cold weather can turn warm air in fuel tanks into water, which can compromise fuel economy and engine performance.
 Your fleet management program should call for routine maintenance on all vehicles.

-- Keep warm gloves, hand warmers, warm headwear, and an extra jacket in work vehicles and make sure emergency equipment (flashlights, radios, flares, etc.) is charged and in good condition.
+Prepare cold-weather kits.
+Keep warm gloves, hand warmers, warm headwear, and an extra jacket in work vehicles and make sure emergency equipment (flashlights, radios, flares, etc.) is charged and in good condition.

 People

 Cold weather can linger long after holiday cheer gives way to back-to-school blues.
-Some forms of cold stress can set in during relatively mild 60-degree temperatures, especially when combined with moisture.
 Train employees on your organization’s safety procedures, which should include these guidelines:

-- Wear at least three layers of loose clothing but avoid cotton.
+Layer up.
+Employees should wear at least three layers of loose clothing but avoid cotton.
 It holds moisture longer than synthetics.

-- Remember that dehydration is a risk in hot and cold weather.
+Stay hydrated.
+Dehydration is a risk in hot and cold weather.
 Drink warm beverages and avoid alcohol and caffeine.
 They can hinder the body’s ability to produce heat.

 Prepare for Emergencies

-- Provide staff with emergency contacts at the campus, district, and community levels.
+Prepare staff.
+Provide staff with emergency contacts at the campus, district, and community levels.
 Publish the list so parents and the community can report emergencies, as well.
+Make sure key employees are familiar with resources to monitor and communicate weather alerts.

 Resources